Roku Black Screen (or Flickering Black Screen) – Easy Fix!

 Fixing a Roku Black Screen or Flickering Black Screen

-Regardless of what model TV you own, if your Roku screen is black, or flickering black, the easiest way to fix it is to reset the TV using your remote.
-Simply hit the home button 5 times, up 1 time, rewind 2 times and fast forward 2 times.
+Regardless of which TV model you own, if your Roku screen is black or flickering black, the easiest way to fix it is to reset the TV using your remote.
+Simply hit the home button 5 times, the up button 1 time, the rewind button 2 times, and the fast forward button 2 times.
 Your TV will reset in 60 seconds.

 Resetting your Roku TV

 The first thing to check is whether or not your Roku TV still has volume.
-To test this simply turn up the volume using your Roku remote and listen for a sound.
+To test the TV’s audio, simply turn up the volume using your Roku remote and listen for a sound.

-To reset your Roku TV with your remote hit the home button 5 times, up 1 time, rewind 2 times and fast forward 2 times.
+To reset your Roku TV with your remote, hit the home button 5 times, the up button 1 time, the rewind button 2 times, and the fast forward button 2 times.

 If you don’t have a remote, don’t worry, you can still factory reset the TV using the reset button on the back of the TV.

-The location of the reset button will depend on what brand TV you own.
+The location of the reset button will depend on what brand of TV you own.

-Once you find it, grab and paper clip or ball point pen and press and hold the reset button.
+Once you find the reset button, grab a paper clip or ballpoint pen and use it to press and hold the reset button down.
 Wait until you see the TV turn off and then on.

 Checking for Loose Connections